Ruhijadhav/final_clone/readme.md

-# hello
+# Hello

-this is first project of the the development on css
+hello everyone in this repository I have the create a clone of the Spotify page by using the HTML and CSS.